 The Way Back by Kylie Ladd – Kylie’s a writer I met on Twitter many years ago (I love Twitter!) and I’ve followed her career with interest – she mixes work as a psychiatrist with novel writing over in Melbourne.
 I enjoy every one of her novels and this was no exception.

-The 13-Storey Treehouse and The 26-Storey Treehouse by Andy Griffiths – of course, these are my son’s books but he has read all the Treehouse books twice and told me I should read them – and I have started, getting through two so far – and they are marvellous!
+The 13-Storey Treehouse, The 26-Storey Treehouse, The 39-Storey Treehouse and The 52-Storey Treehouse by Andy Griffiths – of course, these are my son’s books but he has read all the Treehouse books twice and told me I should read them – and I have started, getting through four so far – and they are marvellous!
 These were the books that finally really got my son reading independently so I’ll be forever grateful, plus they’re a whole lot of fun for me to read too.

 Into the Sea by Jay Laurie – a random grab at the library from the Australian fiction section and mostly because the cover looked like it would suit my trip to Fiji!
 A very Aussie coming of age story about two male friends, a pleasant read but not one of my faves.